Gesifeta/solutions-architect/Day_02/Notes.md

 ### **Hands-On Tasks:**
 - [ ] Create an IAM user and group with specific policies.
 - [ ] Test access permissions using an IAM role.
+- [ ] Create MFA for user accounts

 ---